Employee Management

 Key Profile Fields

-- Email - Clickable mailto link in the employee drawer
+• Email - Displayed in the employee drawer with a quick copy action

-- Position - Job title (e.g., Senior Developer, Account Manager)
+• Job Title - Role name (e.g., Senior Developer, Account Manager)

-- Job Level - Seniority level (e.g., Junior, Mid, Senior, Lead), shown in the hero section of the employee drawer
+• Job Level - Seniority level (e.g., Junior, Mid, Senior, Lead), shown with the employee's age when available

 Viewing Employee Details

-Click any employee row to open the entity drawer.
-The drawer uses a hero header layout showing the employee's name, position, and status badge at a glance.
-Below the header, grouped sections display contact information, role details, compensation, recent payments, skills, and uploaded documents.
+Click any employee row to open the employee drawer.
+The drawer uses a hero header layout showing the employee's name and profile image, with age and job level shown when available.
+Below the header, grouped sections display contact information, employment details, compensation, recent payments, skills, uploaded documents, and location.

 Editing Employee Information

 From the employee drawer or the row actions menu, click Edit to open the same multi-step form pre-filled with existing data.
-Changes are saved immediately on submit and reflected across all linked records.
+Changes are saved when you submit the form.

 Employee List

 The employee table supports full-text search, column filters, and a column visibility toggle so you can customize which fields are shown.
-Use the status filter to quickly isolate active employees, or sort by department to see your team structure at a glance.
+Use the status filter to quickly isolate active or terminated employees, and add optional columns such as email, job level, salary, hire date, compensation, currency, and pay day when you need more detail.

 Setting an Employee's Location